kinluek/serverless-controlled-batch-processing/README.md

 if they don't get used, although you will still have to pay for the Lambda storage costs which is $0.03 GB/month, so that would equate to $2.25 a month if we hit our soft limit storage for Lambda.

+## Setup

+1) Make sure you have an AWS account and credentials set up on your machine - (assumed basic knowledge of AWS).
+2) `npm install -g serverless` - To deploy this application make sure you have the serverless framework installed, for this you will also need Node and NPM installed.
+3) `npm install`
+4) `make STAGE=<stage_name> NAME_SPACE=<name_space> deploy` eg: `make STAGE=dev NAME_SPACE=kinluek deploy` the namespace is used to name
+    S3 buckets, bucket names must be globally unique.
+5) `make upload_consumer` - this will upload the consumer code to the S3 bucket.
+6) `make STAGE=<stage_name> NAME_SPACE=<name_space> remove` - this will remove the stack, however it will not remove the created pipelines, to delete all the pipelines just delete all the items in the configs table first.

+### Main TODOS

+ - [x] Pipeline is created when a pipeline configuration is added to Dynamo DB.
+ - [x] Pipeline is removed when we delete the configuration.
+ - [ ] Pipeline is updated when we update the configuration.
+ - [ ] Consumer code is updated across all pipelines at once when we update the source code in S3.

+### Extras TODOS

+ - [ ] Full CI/CD with end to end testing.
+ - [ ] Handle partial creations
+ - [ ] Handle partial deletions
+ - [ ] Subscribe new consumer's log streams to an aggregated log service upon creation.

 ### NOTES

 - Add Lucid Chart Diagram